grosser/gettext_i18n_rails_example/spec/README.markdown

-This are no real tests, but simply tests for the I18n features.
+Theses are no real tests, but simply tests for the I18n features.

 Steps to repeat
 ===============